 So if budget permits take this as inspiration for your buffet / dessert table display and create something similar to this one below.

-Pick up a sky scene setter (below left) with cloud sticker add-ons (below center) to act as a backdrop and spell out Elmo's name in cotton wool as in the picture (or cut out of polystyrene and melt the edges with a lighter for a softer finish if you're more handy at crafts).
-Then add a a few 3D butterfly stickers (below right) to the sky backdrop.
+Pick up a sky scene setter with cloud sticker add-ons to act as a backdrop and spell out Elmo's name in cotton wool as in the picture (or cut out of polystyrene and melt the edges with a lighter for a softer finish if you're more handy at crafts).
+Then add a few 3D butterfly stickers to the sky backdrop.
+All materials mentioned available from supplier 1 and 2 here.

-Finish the scene with an Elmo plush toy (below left) raised up on a box / cake stand, an Elmo pinata (which you can use after they've eaten) or an Airwalker balloon (below right) as a centerpiece, along with a toy goldfish in a bowl.
+Finish the scene with this giant Airwalker balloon (supplier 1 or 3) as a centerpiece, along with a toy goldfish in a bowl.

 Then use a mixture of square and rectangular clear plates and bowls to present food on (clear plates will allow the 'grass' to show through).
-I recommend these disposable Premium Plastic Plates (below), they're great value and look so much nicer than regular paper party plates.
+I recommend these disposable Premium Plastic Plates (supplier 1), they're great value and look so much nicer than regular paper party plates.

 If the budget for your Elmo birthday party ideas doesn't allow for this much dressing you can create a cheaper dessert / buffet table display similar to this one below:

-Another alternative that works with these Elmo birthday party ideas is to dress the food table with brightly colored objects and toysbeginning with your chosen letter (ex, if your child's name begins with D use rubber ducks, daisies, dolphins, etc).
+Another alternative that works with these Elmo birthday party ideas is to dress the food table with brightly colored objects and toys (see suppliers 5 & 6 for cheap novelties) beginning with your chosen letter (ex, if your child's name begins with D use rubber ducks, daisies, dolphins, etc).
 You could also group things according to your chosen number (ex, if your child is turning 3, have 3 rubber ducks, 3 daisies, 3 dolphins).

 If you're not including the 'Brought to you by the letter...' theme above in your Elmo birthday party ideas, you can still include some Sesame Street style letters by making labels for each dish that reads 'C is for Cookie', 'P is for Pizza' etc. Just don't use labels like this if you're dressing the table with objects that all start with a particular letter otherwise you'll just confuse things.

-If you prefer to pick and choose some branded items to mix with some solid colors, I'd recomend you stick to a palate of red and white with a few touches of a third color as an accent.
+If you prefer to pick and choose some branded items to mix with some solid colors, I'd recomend you stick to a palate of red and white with a few touches of a third color, such as orange or yellow, as an accent.
 An all-red table is just too heavy.
 So perhaps use a red tablecover with a white runner down the center to break it up, or a wider red runner with a white undercloth.
-Then use one of these Elmo paper plates to add a touch of blue (below left) or green (below right) as your accent color.
+You can see how red, white, and yellow works well together with these Elmo party cutlery sets (supplier 4).

 Red Gerberas (right) are the perfect flowers to use for kid's Elmo party as they have a simple daisy-like appearance.
 So pick up a couple to arrange in small Mason jars on the table.
 You could also surround the Mason jars with crayons standing upright and tied in place with ribbon.

-For a centerpiece, use this Elmo foil balloon (below left) along with a toy goldish in a bowl (or see the food ideas section above for how to make a Jello goldfish bowl).
-Alternatively you can pick up this 9" x 9" ready made Elmo centerpiece (below right, USA only).
+For a centerpiece, use a cheap Elmo plush toy (which can double as a birthday gift) or this Elmo foil balloon along with a toy goldish in a bowl (or see the food ideas section above for how to make a Jello goldfish bowl).
+Both available from supplier 3).

-I always like to have some decorations overhead too, to fill the empty space above the table, so use a cluster of red paper lanterns (below left, from Martha Strewart) and add Elmo's eyes and face using cardstock.
+I always like to have some decorations overhead too, to fill the empty space above the table, so use a cluster of red paper lanterns (supplier 2) and add Elmo's eyes and face using cardstock.
 (You can also pick up cheap battery LED bulbs to make the lanterns glow without having to worry about power cords).
-Alternatively, for a more feminine look use tissue pom-poms (below right, Martha Stewart) .
+Alternatively, for a more feminine look use tissue pom-poms (supplier 2) .

-If you're incorporating the 'Brought to you by the letter...' idea into your party theme, scatter some foam letters and numbers (below, USA only) around the table.
-Alternatively use this Sesame Street confetti, which features Elmo.
+If you're incorporating the 'Brought to you by the letter...' idea into your party theme, scatter some foam letters and numbers (supplier 3) around the table.
+Alternatively use this Sesame Street confetti, (supplier 1) which features Elmo.

 I always think it's a good idea to start your decorations outside, so that the guests will start to get excited as they arrive.
-This could just be simple things like chalking the pavement with Elmo faces, bunches of red balloons along the driveway, a personalized yard sign (below left, USA only), or a banner over the door.
+This could just be simple things like chalking the pavement with Elmo faces or bunches of red balloons along the driveway.
+You can turn red balloons into Elmo faces with this printable (supplier 4).

-Alternatively, you could print a life-size cut out (below left) of your child dressed in an Elmo costume to put at the end of your drive or outside the front door.
-These can be combined with a motion-activated voice recorder (below right, USA only) for less than $10, on which you can record a 10 second welcome message which plays as your guests walk past.
+Alternatively, you could print a life-size cut out (supplier 2) of your child dressed in an Elmo costume (supplier 1) to put at the end of your drive or outside the front door.
+These can be combined with a motion-activated voice recorder (supplier 2) for less than $10, on which you can record a 10 second welcome message that plays as your guests walk past.
+You can actually record Elmo saying 'Hi, Happy to See You' by playing this free soundboard clip into the voice recorder.

 This cute balloon wreath (by How Does She?) would look perfect on the door to greet people.
-You could make it using just red balloons to tie in with the Elmo party decorations, and then position an Elmo face balloon (see two bullet points below) in the center.
+You could make it using just red balloons to tie in with the Elmo party decorations, and then position an Elmo face balloon in the center.

-Alternatively, pick up an Elmo Airwalker balloon (below) and tie this to the front door to greet people as they arrive.
+Alternatively, pick up an Elmo Airwalker balloon (supplier 1 or 3) and tie this to the front door to greet people as they arrive.

-There are also these cute Sesame Street paper lantern garlands (below left, USA only) which feature Elmo, or if its a 1st Birthday party you can use these swirl decorations (below right, USA only).
+There are also these cute Sesame Street paper lantern garlands which feature Elmo, or if its a 1st Birthday party you can use these swirl decorations (both supplier 1).

 A great way to decorate for an Elmo party theme is to re-create the scribbly crayon drawn room interior from Elmo's World (photo below by Scott Hanson on Muppet Wikia).
 (I've created a similar hand-drawn interior for one of my professional parties, The D&AD "Yellow Pencil" Awards.
 Check out the photos to see how effective this can look).